Bicycle law in the United States: Traffic signs and signals

 Many states require bicyclists to follow the same signs and signals as automobile operators, with some notable exceptions.
 These include laws allowing cyclists to follow the pedestrian (rather than automobile) signals at some intersections, as well as the "Idaho stop" and similar stop-as-yield laws allowing cyclists to pass through stop signs and red lights when it is safe to do so.

+Pedaling Under Influence

+Traditionally, some states consider bicycles as vehicles and charge intoxicated biking as a DUI, and therefore enforce legal actions on par with motor vehicles after law enforcement officers conduct breathalyzer tests.
+However, certain states exempt bicycles from DUIs and treat it as a separate criminal charge.

 Lights at night and audible signal

 At least one state mandates a forward-facing white light visible up to 600 feet away, as well as a rear-facing red light visible up to 600 feet away, not just reflectors, at night.
 At least one state also mandates an "audible signal", day or night, which can be heard not less than 100 feet away (but not a whistle or siren).

 Remaining on the edge of the roadway

 In every state there is a provision in the statutes which stipulates occupying a lane as nearly as practicable.
 Riding on the edge of a travel lane is a modern phenomenon based on the often misunderstood statute "As far to the right hand side of the boundary or curb as practicable".
 This is a throwback to the predominant mode of transportation at the time traffic laws were formulated, namely the horse and cart.
 The horse and cart would often take up an entire half of a width of road space if not more.
 Bicycles by their very nature can not take up more than half and all statutes mandating "As far to the right as practicable" leave the caveat of "Allowing reasonably free passage to the left".
 This modern day misunderstanding of a statute which was a product of its time, has led to many a cyclist being killed or critically injured.
 The basis of this misunderstood statute has also led to the production of bike lanes which do not take into account the safety of the cyclist.

 Many laws require bicyclists to remain as close to the edge of the roadway as practicable, in the normal direction of travel.
 Exceptions are common for preparing for a cross-traffic turn (left in the United States), going straight on the left side of a right-turn-only lane, avoiding hazards, and going the speed of other traffic.
 Another common exception is where there is no room for an automobile to safely pass.
 Some of these laws specify distances, such as 3 ft from the curb, or using no more than 1/3 of the navigable lane.